tomerwolgithub/question-decomposition-to-sql/README.md

 ```

 ### Text-to-SQL
-The text-to-SQL models are all T5-large sequence-to-sequence models finetuned to map questions to executable SQL queries.
+The text-to-SQL models are T5-large sequence-to-sequence models, finetuned to map questions to executable SQL queries.
-We compare our baselines, trained on gold SQL queries annotated by experts, to our synthesized SQL from QDMR and answer supervision.
+We compare the models trained on gold SQL queries, annotated by experts, to our synthesized SQL from QDMR and answer supervision.

 #### 1. Setup directory
 Setup the data for the text-to-SQL experiments as follows: